fedi-e2ee/public-key-directory-specification/Specification.md

 [abusing _Right to Be Forgotten_ mechanisms to cover-up intrusions](#hostile-nation-state-seeks-to-abuse-right-to-be-forgotten-mechanisms-to-cover-up-an-unlawful-intrusion).

 Mallory cannot, however, issue a `BurnDown` or `AddKey` for a [Fireproof](#fireproof) user.
-In this sense, the risk to the user is mitigated **so long as they use Fireproof**, since they must be signed by the user's secret key, which the Fediverse server **MUST NOT** possess.
+In this sense, the risk to the user is mitigated **so long as they use Fireproof**: You cannot `AddKey` a user with at least one trusted public key, and you cannot `BurnDown` a fireproof user.

-> **Note**: We're currently considering ways to mitigate this threat by design, but as it's written, we want to call it
-> out as an open threat.
-One option is to have servers publish their HTTP Signature public keys via a distinct Protocol
-> Message, but that might get operationally weird.
+All other Protocol Messages must be signed by the user's secret key, which the Fediverse server **MUST NOT** possess.

+There may be future mechanisms we can use to prevent compromised servers or DNS hijacks from successfully sending Protocol Messages to the Public Key Directory, but for now we're leaving this risk Open.

 ## Protocol Messages